Skip to main content

 The following links provide detailed information on DEQ’s screening process and explain the structure and content of DEQ Preliminary Assessments.

-Screening is the DEQ Cleanup Section's initial evaluation of sites that have been added to the agency’s Environmental Cleanup Site Information system.
-(ECSI is DEQ’s electronic database of sites with known or suspected hazardous substance contamination.)
-DEQ adds sites to ECSI based on information from a variety of sources, including referrals from other programs, spills, complaints, and unsolicited reports, as well as from Site Assessment staff’s discovery of sites that may present significant threats to human health or the environment.
+Screening is the DEQ Cleanup Section's initial evaluation of sites that have been added to the agency's Environmental Cleanup Information system (Your DEQ Online).
+DEQ adds sites to Your DEQ Online based on information from a variety of sources, including referrals from other programs, spills, complaints, and unsolicited reports, as well as from Site Assessment staff's discovery of sites that may present significant threats to human health or the environment.
 Site screening is designed to:

 • determine whether a release of a hazardous substance has occurred or could occur;